overlandandseas/is-really-empty/readme.md

 defaults for some cases.

 #### Iterables
-Since the only way to tell if an iterable is empty is by traversing it, this will call a getter or a yield (in a generator function) if they exist as the first property.
+Since the way it tells if an iterable is empty is by traversing it, this will call a getter or a yield (in a generator function) if they exist as the first property.